AIA Australia Limited

 Owned By: Japanese insurer Dai-ichi Life

-Recent Awards: 2019 Life Insurance Company of the Year (TAL) – Plan For Life and AFA, 2019 Best Trauma/Critical Illness (TAL) – Plan For Life and AFA
+Recent Awards: 2021 Life Insurance Company of the Year (TAL) – Plan For Life and AFA, 2021 Best Income Protection (TAL) – Plan For Life and AFA

 TAL (previously known as Tower Australia) originated in 1869 in New Zealand.
 Tower entered Australia in 1990 and was listed on the Australian Stock Exchange in 1996.

 In 2007 Tower merged with Prefsure.
 In 2008 Tower purchased InsuranceLine a direct distributor of insurance.